cfengine/documentation/guide.markdown

 [%CFEngine_include_markdown(include-install-bootstrap-configure-summary.markdown)%]

-See [Installation and Configuration][Installation and Configuration] for a more detailed guide on how to get CFEngine up and running for various environments.
+See [Installation][Installation] for a more detailed guide on how to get CFEngine up and running for various environments.

 ## Try It